Sizzzer/learning-front-end/README.md

  Projects with HMTL and CSS:
  * AnnaBella - site for a model
  * TecBlog - site of tec news
- * Notícias Cidade - site of news
+ * Notícias Cidade - news site